HSweazey/DATA-440-Book-Playlist-Generator/README.md

 ```

+To create your own Gemini Key, use [Gemini API's website](https://ai.google.dev/gemini-api/docs/api-key?gclsrc=aw.ds&gad_source=1&gad_campaignid=20866959509&gbraid=0AAAAACn9t67_UcOr7ckWtvOXljNtzsfl0&gclid=Cj0KCQiA_8TJBhDNARIsAPX5qxSOPEuIt8FXckHDbAJx6PNWLijF3TKjcge1eVXGRcPrEbd_jYNS45AaAjALEALw_wcB).
+It provides all necessary links and instructions to create and manage your Gemini API Keys from the Google AI Studio API Keys page.

-**Note:** For the Spotfiy and Gemini keys, you must take care to make ONLY the edits specified.
-Any changes to the format of these files will create errors preventing playlist generation.
+*For the Spotfiy and Gemini keys, you must take care to make ONLY the edits specified.
+Any changes to the format of these files will create errors preventing playlist generation.*

 ### 4. Run the Program